davidgasquez/handbook/Open Data.md

 - **Permanence**.
 Each version should be accessible and permanent.
 - **Versioning**.
 Should be able to manage diffs and incremental changes in a smart way.
 E.g: only storing the new rows or columns.
 - **Smart**.
 Use appropriate protocols for storing the data.
 E.g: rows/columns shouldn't be duplicated if they don't change.
+	- Think at the dataset level and not the file level.
 	- Tabular data could be partitioned to make it easier for future retrieval.
-	- Think at the dataset level and not the file level.
 - **Inmutability**.
 Data should be append only.
 - **Flexible**.
 Allow centralized (S3, GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...).
 	- Support many types of data.
 Tables, Geospatial, Images, ...
 	- A dataset could have different formats.
 The protocol could even do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) or do some checks at the data level to verify they contain the same information.

 ### Transformations
 - **Deterministic**.
-Packaged Lambda transformations (WASM/Docker).
+Packaged lambda style transformations (WASM/Docker).
 	- For tabular data, starting with just SQL might be great.
 	- Pyodite + DuckDB for transformations could cover a large area.
 	- Datasets could be derived by importing other datasets and applying deterministic transformations in the `Datafile`.
 Similar to Docker containers.
+That file will carry Metadata, Lineage and some defaults (visualizations, code, ...)
 - **Declarative** Everything should be defined as code.
 E.g: YAML files with the source datasets and the transformations.
 Similar to how Pachyderm/Kamu/Holium do.
 	- E.g: Orchestrating containers that read/write on IPFS, Pachyderm style.
 - **Environment agnostic**.
 Can be run locally and remotely.
 One machine or a cluster.
 Streaming or batch.